FelipeKoga/poc-ios-with-kmp-as-submodule/README.md

-# iOS Project with KMP Shared Module as Git Submodule
+# iOS App with KMP Shared Module and Git Submodules

-This guide explains how to integrate a Kotlin Multiplatform (KMP) shared module into an iOS project using CocoaPods and Git submodules.
+This repository demonstrates how to set up an iOS app integrating a Kotlin Multiplatform (KMP) shared module using CocoaPods and Git submodules.

+The KMP shared module used in this project can be found at: [https://github.com/FelipeKoga/poc-kmp-submodule](https://github.com/FelipeKoga/poc-kmp-submodule).

 ## Steps